 The loss of a limb has a devastating impact on individuals and can be a death sentence in some parts of the world.
 Treating patients with complex medical needs is challenging though, and clinicians are most likely to successfully prevent amputation and its repercussions by working as part of a multidisciplinary team.
 In this Q&A, Richard Neville, MD, FACS, discusses how to set up or join such a team.
 Dr Neville is Associate Director at the Inova Heart and Vascular Institute in Falls Church, Virginia.
 He is also a Guest Course Director for the International Symposium on Endovascular Therapy (ISET), February 3-7, 2018 in Hollywood, Florida.
-Dr Neville will be presenting on several topics at ISET, including wound care for limb preservation.
+Dr Neville presented on several topics at ISET, including wound care for limb preservation.

 What is the benefit of a multidisciplinary approach to saving limbs?